Stay Informed, Get Involved

-The City of Boulder strives to provide service excellence for an inspired future.
+The city strives to provide service excellence for an inspired future.
 We know our community has high expectations – and we want to meet these, both in delivering core services and taking on challenging issues.
 Unfortunately, our list of needs is outpacing our available funding.

 - While Boulder taxpayers have been generous, they typically approve taxes for specific purposes.
 As a result, 68% of the city’s revenues are dedicated, reducing flexibility to address rising costs and emerging needs.